MusicalPatterns/cli/README.md

 Installs the latest version of a pattern or service.
 Respects whether it is a prod or dev dependency.
 If run without a specified service or pattern, will update all @musical-patterns packages.

+Note: if the server for the current repo is running, and if `@musical-patterns/cli` itself is included in the updates, the `update` command calls `stop`; otherwise that would cause a failure for trying to delete the CLI's `start.sh` file which was running a process.